-The CDIO standards are a set of principles (or best practices) underlying the implementation of CDIO in an engineering programme.
-They define the distinguishing features of a CDIO programme, serve as guidelines for educational reform, enable benchmarking with other programmes, and provide a tool for self-evaluation to support continuous improvement.
+The CDIO standards were initially introduced in 2005 (Brodeur & Crawley, 2005) and presented more extensively by Crawley et al. (2007).
+The Standards constitute a set of principles or best practices underlying the implementation of the CDIO syllabus in an engineering programme.
+The standards define the distinguishing features of a CDIO programme, serve as guidelines for educational reform, enable benchmarking with other CDIO programmes and provide a tool for self-evaluation-based continuous improvement.